theProject/Python_iOS_Rescue_Tools/README.md

 ## 🚀 Overview

-**Python iOS Rescue Tools** is as close to a forensic-grade recovery framework for iOS data, written in Python by Tristan@therProject. - inspired by a good friend who truly needed help, we solved a problem.
+**Python iOS Rescue Tools** is as close to a forensic-grade recovery framework for iOS data, written in Python for justice against burnware out there that gives you 3 comtacts free, and ransoms the rest.
+Inspired by a good friend who truly needed help, we solved a problem for him - and sharing for all.
 It can analyze, decode, and export artifacts from iTunes/iOS backups or direct file extractions, producing clean, structured outputs for auditing, reporting, or digital-forensics workflows.

 Developed by **theProject.** — where **code meets craft.**